Dig dancing and Brazilian boys? Listen to headliner Tiago Sena as he beats the ...

 Rug Warehouse/ Waltex Factory Shop

-A key player in the local floor covering industry, this large Cape-based depot sells its quality carpets through leading homeware stores like Sheet Street and Mr Price Home, as well as large-scale retail outlets like Pick n Pay.
-At their factory shops in Brackenfell and Parow, the public can now access their broad assortment of products directly for negotiated bargain prices.
-Aisles are overflowing withbedroom and lounge rugs, doormats, runners, kitchen mats, matching bathroom sets and even wall-to-wall carpets.
+A key player in the local floor covering industry, this large Cape-based depot sells its quality carpets through leading homeware stores like Mr Price Home, as well as large-scale retail outlets like Pick n Pay and Game.
+At their factory shop in Parow, the public can now access their broad assortment of products directly for negotiated bargain prices.
+Aisles are overflowing with bedroom and lounge rugs, doormats, runners, kitchen mats, matching bathroom sets and even wall-to-wall carpets.
 While some of this stock has been turned away at the door of their main vendors due to faults (such as patterns being slightly misplaced), such defects are generally minor, and the warehouses do also sell newly manufactured items that are in perfect condition.
 With value for money as an important focus, Waltex is a smart home furnishings stop for the budget-savvy.

 Helderberg International Importers

 Though perhaps not your traditional factory store, this wholesale and retail outlet, which distributes imported furniture across the country, has a scratch and dent division that sells slightly spoilt items and appliances to the public at seriously slashed prices.
-Although some damages are significant, some simply entail minor scratches; and so, shopping here is a good way to save substantially on fully-functioning, well-finished items like lounge suites , coffee tables, computer desks, sleeper couches, televisions, fridges, dishwashers and large and small kitchen appliances from premium domestic brands, such as AEG, LG and Smeg.
+Although some damages are significant, some simply entail minor scratches; and so, shopping here is a good way to save substantially on fully-functioning, well-finished items like lounge suites , coffee tables, computer desks, sleeper couches, televisions, fridges, dishwashers and large and small kitchen appliances from premium domestic brands.
 As stock and prices change on a frequent basis, customers are encouraged to visit regularly and browse around to bag the best bargain.

 Opening times: Monday – Friday: 8am – 5pm; Saturday: 9am – 2pm; Sunday: 10am – 2pm